orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 ## reCAPTCHA

-### Supported version
+### Supported versions

-Orbeon Forms supports the reCAPTCHA v2 since Orbeon Forms 2018.1 and 2017.2.2.
-Google [stopped supporting the reCAPTCHA v1](https://developers.google.com/recaptcha/docs/faq#what-happens-to-recaptcha-v1) used by earlier versions of Orbeon Forms after March 31, 2018.
-Hence, if you're using the reCAPTCHA, and are using an older version of Orbeon Forms, you'll want to upgrade to a newer version which supports reCAPTCHA v2.
+Orbeon Forms supports the reCAPTCHA v2 since Orbeon Forms 2018.1 and 2017.2.2, and reCAPTCHA v3 since Orbeon Forms 2024.1.
+Google [stopped supporting reCAPTCHA v1](https://developers.google.com/recaptcha/docs/faq#what-happens-to-recaptcha-v1) used by earlier versions of Orbeon Forms after March 31, 2018.
+Hence, if you're using the reCAPTCHA, and are using an older version of Orbeon Forms, you'll want to upgrade to a newer version which supports reCAPTCHA v2 or v3.

 ### Usage